 The Legal Responsibility of Fire Safety in Businesses

 Every commercial premises has a legal duty to manage fire risks.
-This responsibility usually falls on the business owner, employer, or building manager.
+This responsibility falls on business owners, employers, or building managers.
+Modern fire detection systems must be properly maintained to meet safety requirements.
+Failure to meet these duties can lead to enforcement notices, fines, or legal action.

 Why Fire System Servicing Is a Legal Safeguard